The Servd Workflow

 - Select the bundle for the production environment and sync.

-- Add or change content within the staging environment and then perform a full clone from staging to production.
+- Add or change content within the staging environment and then perform a clone from staging to production.

 The first option is straight forward, we're just doing the same as we did for staging.
 The second option is really useful if your update requires some changes to content or assets that aren't included in your Git repo.
 We've already cloned production down to staging in a previous step, so we can now clone from staging back to production without losing any data!